Rashay01/Python_exercises/property_vs_balance_setter.md

 ## Using function

-To create a decorator in a function.
-You need a outer function which takes a function a parameter and a inner function which will wrap around the function passed - that will be executed. the outer function is a Higher Order Function (HOF).
-The inner function is able to access the function that is passed because it is apart of its lexical scope.
-In the inner function you can add things to do before and after the passed function is called.
-You are able to use the outer function's name as the name of the decorator `@outer_function_name`.
+To create a decorator in a function, one needs an outer function which takes a function as a parameter and an inner function which will wrap around the function passed,which will be executed.
+The outer function is a Higher Order Function (HOF).
+The inner function is able to access the function that is passed because it is a part of its lexical scope.
+Within the inner function, one is able to execute items to be done, before and/or after the passed function is called.
+One is able to use the outer function's name as the name of the decorator `@outer_function_name`.

 Layout/ styntax: